material-motion/material-motion/specifications/README.md

 Each group in the list above requires more knowledge of the Material Motion ecosystem than the group preceding it.

-Most app creators should only have to learn and understand Directors and transition/interaction controllers.

-If an app creator needs to create a new director, then they grow to the "director creator" group.
-This group understands how to use existing plans to create new directors.

-If a director creator needs to create new plans, then they grow to the "motion creator" group.
-This group understands how to create new plans and performers (motion families).
+## Knowledge expectations

+**App creator**: knows how to use and compose Directors.

+**Director creator**: also knows how to create Directors and use Plans.

+**Motion creator**: also knows how to create Plans/Performers.

+**Runtime engineer**: also knows how to modify the runtime.

 Creators should rarely, if ever, have to acquire an understanding of runtime engineering.

 The Starmap is written for the runtime engineering group.

 ![](../_assets/Roles.svg)